 Whilst many seek the older and more traditional cottage for a Scottish break, there is often demand for the more modern type of accommodation which has been built specifically for the holidaymaker.
 With modern style comes trendy and contemporary touches which can often make your holiday feel more luxurious.
 Here are a couple of modern holiday lodges which we think you will love…

 The lodge is newly built and modern, with a cool contemporary vibe which instils that feeling of luxury that we all desire from time to time.
 Inside, you have a compact space where everything is in one place, with the bed, living area and kitchen neatly set together.
 The double doors open onto a smart decking area where you will find a large bubbling hot tub which you can fully enjoy after long days out exploring.
+The views out to see are second to none and nature enthusiasts will love sitting amongst the scenery.

 This contemporary log cabin ticks all the boxes for a unique experience holiday in the rural part of Perthshire in Scotland.